 AxisVM

 An AxisVM binding has been developed by VIKTOR to simplify the process of creating and analyzing an AxisVM model.
-VIKTOR's AxisVM integration requires a specific AxisVM worker which can be downloaded here.
+VIKTOR's AxisVM integration requires a specific AxisVM worker which can be installed using these instructions.

 This binding was tested in AxisVM version 5.
 We cannot guarantee that the binding in combination with the worker will function properly with other versions of AxisVM.